There's been a fair amount of activity in our home these past few days.

 To this day I'm not sure, and if I tried to explain it to you the last three neurons holding my brain together would fizzle and burst.

-But that didn't prevent my girls from vociferously (each, at the same time) laying out the details of the dispute: the intricacies of blame, the betrayals, the mean looks, the snippy comments...until finally I channeled my inner King Solomon and commanded them to stop or I'd solve matters Old Testament style.
+But that didn't prevent my girls from vociferously (each, at the same time) laying out the details of the dispute: the intricacies of blame, the betrayals, the mean looks, the snippy comments...until finally I channeled my inner King Solomon and told them to stop or I'd solve matters Old Testament style.

 As it was, I made them hug it out.